ODE TO JOY : BEETHOVEN’S 9th

 Description

-A grand concert to close the OCM’s 85th season with Memengwenyig by Anishinaabe composer Barbara Assiginaak, a contemporary piece that blends elements of traditional Indigenous music with modern sounds on the theme of the flight of butterflies.
+A grand concert to close the OCM’s 85th season with Joy by Kevin Lau, a captivating work for solo violin and string orchestra, described by the Canadian composer as a “song without words” where joy and melancholy intertwine in a meditative and expressive melody.
 Then, Pierre Mercure’s majestic work, Cantate pour une joie, a work full of optimism and brotherhood.
 Finally, Beethoven‘s breathtaking 9th Symphony, a monumental work that embodies both the depth of the human soul and the power of musical expression.
 Join us for an evening in collaboration with the St. Lawrence Choir for a concert conducted by Philippe Bourque at the Maison Symphonique.
 It will be an exhilarating experience!

 Repertoire: